VladPVas/Skeletons_N_Animals/README.md

 train_model- the main script for training (*starts second)

+*To increase the learning power, you need to replace the parameter GLOBAL_M = 32  with a larger value, for example 64

 eval- the script demonstrates the operation of the neurowork

 *For the network to work, you need to download the dataset to the folder

+# software
+Especially for these neural networks, a small application was made on a PC

+# link:

+The program already contains the necessary weights to work with this version of the neural network

+To launch the application, you need to open the file prog.exe and upload images.

+The "преобразовать в скелет" button inverts the neural network and allows you to generate an animal skeleton based on its image.

+*If you have trained your neural network and want to use our program, you need to replace the weight files in prog/pix2pix